facelessuser/sublime-markdown-popups/docs/src/markdown/settings.md

 For a list of all currently supported syntax mappings, see the official [mapping file][language-map].

-!!! tip "Tip"
+/// tip | Tip
 When submitting new languages to the mapping table, it is encouraged to pick key names that correspond to what is used in Pygments so a User can switch between Pygments' and Sublime's syntax highlighter and still get highlighting.
+///